thompson-tyler/filecopy/DESIGN.md

 | DELETE   | i32 len | i32 seq | i32 id |                 |                 |              |
 ```

+\normalsize

 - `len` is the length of the entire packet in bytes

 - `seq` is the sequence number assigned by the `Messenger`, and newer packets
   must have higher sequence numbers than older packets

 - `id` is a unique identifier assigned to each file, not each packet.
 They are
   assigned sequentially but it doesn't matter how they're assigned, they only